Shopify/go-rspamd/README.md

-# rspamd-client-go
+# go-rspamd

 ## Introduction <br/>

-rspamd-client-go is a client library written to help interact with a rspamd instance, via HTTP. rspamd-client-go facilitates
+go-rspamd is a client library written to help interact with a rspamd instance, via HTTP. go-rspamd facilitates
 * Content scanning of emails
 * Training rspamd's Bayesian classifier
 * Updating rspamd's fuzzy storage by adding or removing messages